-A synchronous motor is a device which converts the AC into mechanical work at synchronous speed.
+A synchronous motor is a device that converts the AC into mechanical work at synchronous speed.
 The starting of the Synchronous Motor does not take place on its own.
 This means that the Synchronous Motor is not Self Starting.
-It can be started by the following methods given below.
+It can be started by the following methods given below:

 - Starting with the help of an External Prime Mover